From online banking to cash remittances, there are many ways to make international money transfers in the UAE. Here’s all you need to know.

 Meanwhile, the country has seen a rise in local startups such as Now Money and Denarii Cash.
 The former caters to unbanked expats via its smartphone app, while Denarii Cash expects to roll out services in 2020.
 The space is likely to get even more crowded, with global companies such as Azimo expressing interest in the market.

 Overall, using online services to make international payments in the UAE is much more economical, working out to up to eight times cheaper in some cases.
 Typically, such services transfer money at the inter-bank rate, while charging an upfront fee.
-Transfers are effected within minutes, but some companies may take longer.
+Transfers are affected within minutes, but some companies may take longer.

 For more information, check out these international money transfer options: